gcomte/dingir-exchange-docs/README.md

 ## Test suite
 There is a test suite written in TypeScript.
 It connects directly to the matching engine, over the matching engine's GRPC interface (it does **not** pass through *Envoy* or *Kafka*).
 However, if you want to test the *consumption* of Kafka subscriptions, you may turn these tests on by adding the line `TEST_MQ=1` to the file `examples/js/.env`.

-Changing the .env variables might only go into effect after manually recompiling the entire TypeScript application:
+Changing the `.env`-variables might only go into effect after manually recompiling the entire TypeScript application:
 `cd examples/js && node_modules/typescript/bin/tsc --build --force ./tsconfig.json`

 ### Running the test suite